$\mu$pscaling small models: Principled warm starts and hyperparameter transfer: Equivalence Between Models of Different Widths

 A \emph{scaled neural network architecture} represented by a scaled \nesort program $\pi$ is defined in the same way as before, except that at the final readout step \eqref{eq:readout}, the output $y \in \RR^{\dout}$ is given by

 where each chosen vector $x^i \in \RR^{n^{(i)}}$.
 The modification is that we replace the sum with the mean.
-Because the scaled architecture can be instantiated at multiple hidden widths, it parameterizes a family of functions
+Because the scaled architecture can be instantiated at multiple hidden widths, it parametrizes a family of functions

 indexed by the hidden-width vector $\bm{n} = (n_1, \dots, n_m, n_{1,\mathrm{in}}, n_{1,\mathrm{out}}, \dots, n_{\ell,\mathrm{in}}, n_{\ell,\mathrm{out}})$.

 With this modification, the \emph{scaled backpropagation program} is adjusted accordingly from Definition~\ref{def:backprop-program}.
 For any \texttt{MatMul} instruction $z \colonequals \nin^{-1}Wy$ in $\pi$, the construction of the gradient \eqref{eq:matmul-backprop} is replaced by $d^{x \mid z} y \colonequals \nout ^{-1}W^\top d^x z$ (via another \texttt{MatMul}).
 Notice that the modified backpropagation program is then a scaled \nesort program. \end{definition}